 Identity thieves don’t discriminate, and they aren’t known for their compassion, so they won’t care if they steal a Social Security number, whether it belongs to a child or an adult.
 Therefore, the mail you receive concerning your children, their medical records, and school information goes into the shred pile.
 If you received copies of your children’s birth certificates, shred them.
 Likewise, any mail containing your authorization for school field trips, school applications, and report cards also go into the shred pile.

-Here at ADD NV, we understand the importance of privacy.
+Here at American Document Destruction in Reno, we understand the importance of privacy.
 We handle all types of hard-drive destruction and document shredding services, on and off-site.
 We strive to provide the utmost customer service and offer routine services convenient to your schedule.
-Contact us today for any questions or more information about document shredding Reno!
+Contact us today with any questions or for more information on identity theft protection document shredding services in Reno!